 Word count estimates

 Now we come to the most subjective part of this whole exercise: word count estimates.
 Yes, I fully estimate out my entire book prior to writing any of it.
-And my track record is pretty good: THE PRIME SOULS and FORCEFINDER PHOENIX, my last two books as of this writing, both came in with first drafts within 1,000 words of my estimate.
+And my track record is pretty good: The Prime Souls (original title, now broken into Pyramid and Arrival) and The Prime Phoenix, my last two books as of this writing, both came in with first drafts within 1,000 words of my estimate.

 How do I do it?
 In a word: practice.
 I’ve written around a million words as of this writing, and when you write that much you get a good idea of how many words it takes you to do a certain thing.
 I can broadly break it down into categories, like this: